MicrosoftDocs/Devices-docs/surface/surface-portal-admin-roles.md

 - Windows 10
 ---

-# Prepare your environment to manage Surface Portals
+# Prepare your environment to manage Surface portals

-Microsoft provides a range of built-in administrator roles designed for managing Surface devices through the [Surface Management Portal]((surface-management-portal.md)) and the [Surface Support Portal](surface-support-portal.md).
+Microsoft provides a range of built-in administrator roles designed for managing Surface devices through the [Surface Management Portal](surface-management-portal.md) and the [Surface Support Portal](surface-support-portal.md).
 These roles are tailored to facilitate efficient management and maintenance of Surface hardware within your organization.

 ## Before you begin